 The professional should be able to tell you what’s causing the pest problem and come up with a plan to get rid of the pest.
 The professional may need to make several visits, and it may take days or even weeks.
 Tell the professional if you have children or pets.

-If you rent, you landlord must, by law, keep the home pest-free and hire a professional as needed.
+If you rent, your landlord must, by law, keep the home pest-free and hire a professional as needed.
 If your landlord doesn’t correct the problem, call Health Link at 811 to register a complaint for a health inspector.

-Current as of: March 15, 2018
+Current as of: April 26, 2021

 Author: Environmental Public Health, Alberta Health Services